 The only feature it seems to be missing is Ubuntu One synchronisation like with Tomboy, however, if you use the default Notes directory (~/Notes), you can synchronise this over Ubuntu One, as your notes as held in files in this folder.

-is this compatible with markdown? – Ephraim Apr 20 at 18:37
+is this compatible with markdown?

-OneNote is awesome, and no, there isn't a compatible version for linux.
+OneNote is awesome, and no, there isn't a compatible version for Linux.
 BUT you can use Office Web Apps which is almost as awesome as OneNote :)

 You need a Microsoft Live account to use it.

-It is a Web App so it runs in a browser and works flawefully from Ubuntu too:) I know it is still Microsoft piece of work, but if one like OneNote then should use OneNote.
+I know it is still Microsoft piece of work, but if one likes OneNote then should use OneNote.

 I've always liked Basket.
 It's not as nice or polished as OneNote, but it lets you organize things hierarchically, group things together, embed media...etc.